 Companies such as GitHub and Zapier operate with fully remote teams, while other major corporations such as Google and Dell have implemented specialized conditions in the wake of the current pandemic.

 You can also search out other companies and take a lesson on how they operate.
 Here’s a list of 125 other companies that are fully remote whose blogs it might be useful to check out.

 Here at Ganttic we’ve been around for more than 10 years, and in that time we have witnessed how teams from very different industries have used resource planning software in their organizations.
 Below are a few ways that teams in creativity and engineering have been able to solve their global resource management needs.

 KiteTeam is a Spanish based company, which localizes video games all over the world.
 This creative company with offices in Madrid, Brazil, and Mexico, uses resource planning to keep track of their sound teams and recording studios.
 Saying:

-“control the bookings of actors.
-We have different views for meeting room availability and different views for each of the multiple projects we are working on.“
+Using different planner Views allows KiteTeam to, “control the bookings of actors.”
+They can also create different Views for meeting room availability or Views for each of the multiple projects they work on.